Siege of Belgrade (1456): Preparation

 The outnumbered defenders relied mainly on the strength of the formidable castle of Belgrade, which was at the time one of the best engineered in the Balkans.
-Belgrade had been designated as the capital of the Serbian Despotate by Stefan Lazarević 53 years prior.

-The fortress was designed in an elaborate form with three lines of defense: the inner castle with the palace, a huge upper town with the main military camps, four gates and a double wall, as well as the lower town with the cathedral in the urban center and a port at the Danube.
-This building endeavor was one of the most elaborate military architecture achievements of the Middle Ages.
-After the siege, the Hungarians reinforced the north and eastern side with an additional gate and several towers, one of which, the Nebojša Tower, was designed for artillery purposes.
+Belgrade had been designated as the capital of the Serbian Despotate by Stefan Lazarević 53 years prior, in 1403–1404, and remained in Serbian hands until 1427, when it was returned to Hungarian king Sigismund.
+The fortress was located on a hill and designed in an elaborate form with three lines of defence: the inner castle with the palace, a huge upper town with the main military camps, four gates and a double wall, as well as the lower town with the cathedral in the urban centre and a port at the Danube.
+This building endeavour was one of the most elaborate military architecture achievements of the Middle Ages as it also benefitted from the natural obstacle of the rivers being at the junction of the Danube and the Sava.
+On 2 July Capistrano arrived at Belgrade.

+Naval battle

+Hunyadi established his camp in the vicinity of the Zemun fortress, while the Ottoman fleet encircled Belgrade along the Danube to put a stop to the provisioning of the city.
+Hunyadi's primary objective was to secure the river passage to support and supply the besieged garrison.
+To achieve this, he commanded the assembly of all ships on the Danube and communicated with Szilágyi, instructing him to be prepared to launch an attack on the Ottoman fleet from a strategic position.
+Szilágyi readied around forty vessels, crewed by Serbians from the city.
+The Ottoman Naval Flotilla facing them, depending on the source, was made up of 21 to as much as 200 vessels.

-On July 14, 1456, Hunyadi arrived to the completely encircled city with his flotilla on the Danube, while the Ottoman navy lay astride the Danube River.
-He broke the naval blockade on July 14, sinking three large Ottoman galleys and capturing four large vessels and 20 smaller ones.
+On July 14, 1456, after 5 hours of battle on the river, Hunyadi broke the naval blockade sinking three large Ottoman galleys and capturing four large vessels and 20 smaller ones.
 By destroying the Sultan's fleet, Hunyadi was able to transport his troops and much-needed food into the city.
-The fort's defense was also reinforced.
+The fort's defenders were also reinforced.